Cyllama Agent Framework Overview¶

 ConstrainedGenerationConfig¶

-from cyllama.agents import ConstrainedGenerationConfig
+from cyllama.agents.constrained import ConstrainedGenerationConfig

 config = ConstrainedGenerationConfig(